rg2/DeepFluoroLabeling-IPCAI2020/README.md

 In the IPCAI 2020 companion paper, we use these annotations to perform automatic registrations of the pelvis and each femur.
 The following YouTube video shows several examples: https://youtu.be/5AwGlNkcp9o.
+Implementations of these registration strategies are provided in the [Regi2D3D-IPCAI2020](https://github.com/rg2/Regi2D3D-IPCAI2020) repository

 ## Licensing